How Do I Know If My Dog Has Degenerative Myelopathy?

 Full Support Wheelchair for large dog with DM

-In the late stages of degenerative myelopathy expect the disease to progress faster with significant changes in mobility.
-The progression of degenerative myelopathy can vary, it typically takes anywhere from 6 months to 3 years.
+In the late stages of degenerative myelopathy, expect the disease to progress faster with significant changes in mobility.
+The progression of degenerative myelopathy will vary in every dog.
+However, DM typically takes anywhere from 6 months to 3 years.
 The more advanced stages of mobility loss usually occur after the first year of diagnosis.
 In its final stages, degenerative myelopathy can spread to the brain stem.
 This impacts cognitive function as well as the ability to breathe and swallow normally.
-At the same time, other vital organs will be impacted as well, including the lungs, kidney, and heart.
+At the same time, other vital organs will be impacted as well, including the lungs, kidneys, and heart.
 There is no cure for degenerative myelopathy, but there are ways you can help your dog.
-Through rehabilitation therapies for dogs with DM and mobility assistance you can give your dog an excellent quality of life.
+Through rehabilitation therapies for dogs with DM and mobility assistance, you can give your dog an excellent quality of life.
 Continued mobility and rehab exercises can help to slow the progression of DM.

 understanding degenerative myelopathy in dogs